 Learn more about Looping - Best Practices

-Students are expected to present themselves in business casual dress.
+City High prepares students for life after high school.
+One important aspect of this is the standard of professional and appropriate dress.
+City High students are expected to present themselves in business casual dress.
 This standard is important as it builds buy-in to the seriousness of school and connection to the future.
-Students are part of downtown community and prepared to go out on internships and site visits.
+Students are part of the Downtown community and should be prepared to go out on internships and site visits.

 Unlike traditional high schools, the 12th grade at City Charter High School is when things get really interesting.
 It’s more like college.
 Seniors take on more responsibility for their education.
 There is a separate wing for seniors, complete with private study workstations.
 Seniors still have the support network the school offers, but they are expected to spend more time working independently and taking ownership of their own schedule.